Ken Raggio presents Bible Study Resources

 Delayed Gratification

-Fast-paced living skips many crucial steps along the way.
+It skips many crucial steps along the way.

 By Ken Raggio

-We live in an "instant" society
+We live in an "instant" society.

 It is common in our day to be able to get anything we want quickly.
 Since the invention of push-buttons, we have grown accustomed to instant gratification.
 We get instant meals from the microwave oven.
 Instant entertainment comes at the touch of a button.
 We don’t even have to "roll" the windows up in the car anymore.
 We can get instant cash at the ATM machine 24 hours a day, instant text messages on our cell phones, instant weather radar on the internet, and instant connections to everything in the world via computer.